pachinko2821/CTFd-Oauth-Plugin/README.md

   - Google name
   - Google email
   - Random strong password
 - Prevents users from changing their email

+## Note before you use this

+- The plugin DOES NOT check email domains when registering.
+If you are hosting a private CTF, make sure you keep your oauth client private when registering it on Google Cloud.
+That should be enough.

 ---